MuhammadKhan148/FinalProjectSCD/README.md

-# SCD Project
-## Kubernetes Deployment with GitHub Actions
+# SCD Project - Kubernetes with GitHub Actions

-This project demonstrates Kubernetes deployment using GitHub Actions.
+A Kubernetes deployment with GitHub Actions CI/CD pipeline.

+## Features
+- MERN stack application
+- Containerized with Docker
+- Deployed to Minikube
+- CI/CD with GitHub Actions
+- MongoDB database

-## Important Update - May 2025
+## Important Note
+To run this project successfully, make sure to set up Docker Hub credentials in GitHub repository secrets:
+- DOCKER_USERNAME: Your Docker Hub username
+- DOCKER_PASSWORD: Your Docker Hub password or access token

+## Docker Hub Setup
+Make sure to add your Docker Hub credentials to GitHub secrets.

+## Workflow Trigger
+This line was added to trigger the GitHub Actions workflow - updated on [May 12, 2025].
+Triggering workflow run to test Docker Hub authentication - [Timestamp: May 13, 2025].

+## Testing the Workflow
-This project has been updated to include GitHub Actions for CI/CD integration.
+This commit is to test the GitHub Actions workflow.

 # Kubernetes Deployment Project